 When you’re relaxed, you will have a more positive mood and less stress.
 In turn, this will help your brain to function properly.
 Ultimately, relaxation improves memory power.

-Researcher Gaëlle Desbordes split test participants into three groups.
-One group was taught mindful attention meditation.
-This is a meditation that involves focusing on the breath and on emotions in the present moment.
-Another group was taught Loving Kindness meditation.
+Gaëlle Desbordes split test participants into three groups.
+One group was taught mindful attention.
+This is a technique that involves focusing on the breath and on emotions in the present moment.
+Another group was taught Loving Kindness.
 And a third group was taught general health education instead of meditation.

 Desbordes then conducted brain scans of the participants.
 The scans showed that meditation strengthened the right amygdala.
 This is a part of the brain used in processing memory.
 The groups who had meditated had increased activity in the right amygdala.
 The control group did not.